• Home

 Richard was doing a show at a theater in Millbrook, New York.
 The theater had an after-show cabaret, featuring a great band led by singer Toni Glover.
 The group was looking to grow and expand, and Richard mentioned I might be a good fit.
 We played a few sets, and I auditioned for the band.
 I guess I passed because I was learning a whole new repertoire a short while later.
 I was also learning the names and personalities of the band members, which had grown with the addition of two female singers.
 After a rocky start and a lot of road time, I became close to the singer who, as I write this over forty years later, is upstairs, playing the piano.
 So, thanks, Rich.

 I last saw Richard in person a few years back, playing at the LA dive bar The Oyster House with his group “The Drinks.”
 Over thirty years and three thousand miles from the dive bars of the Bronx, nothing had changed, at least not atmospherically.
-I walked into the bar while the band was on stage, dressed in a sport coat and slacks – not the usual attire for this establishment.
+I walked into the bar dressed in a sport coat and slacks – not the usual attire for this establishment.
 I got the eye, the one we all probably gave to strangers who came into our local spots, and a very intoxicated and hostile guy asked me if I was “from the studio.”
 After talking to this odd dude, I decided to wait outside until the band took a break.
 I must note that I stopped drinking long ago and was out of bar shape.
 A few minutes later, a group of characters tumbled out the back door and approached me aggressively.
 Richard was among the mob and did not recognize me until I said, “I see nothing much has changed!”
 But in truth, a whole lot had changed.
 Me, older, fatter, balder.
 Richard older, balder, and minus a leg lost to diabetes.

 He spent the last years of his life still singing and playing his heart out.
 The heart that finally gave out after years of illness and abuse.